AP Explains: What’s next with the Supreme Court vacancy?

+Plans were being set in motion Saturday for a swift and highly unusual nomination and confirmation in the heart of campaign season.

+Senate Majority Leader Mitch McConnell, R-Ky., was moving ahead, vowing that Trump’s nominee “will receive a vote on the floor of the United States Senate.”
+Democrats say it’s “hypocrisy” after McConnell refused to consider then-President Barack Obama’s nominee, Judge Merrick Garland, months before the 2016 election.

-There’s significant risk and uncertainty ahead for both parties.
+There’s significant risk and uncertainty ahead.
 Early voting is underway in some states in the races for the White House and control of Congress.

 A look at the confirmation process and what we know and don’t know about what’s to come:

 Yes, but it would require a breakneck pace.
 Supreme Court nominations have taken around 70 days to move through the Senate, and the last, for Brett Kavanaugh, took longer.
-Some nominations, like Ginsburg’s, have moved more quickly.

-There are no set rules for how long the process should take once Trump announces his pick.
+The election is 45 days away.
+Yet there are no set rules for how long the process should take once Trump announces his pick, which could come in a matter of days.
+Some nominations have moved more quickly.
+It will come down to politics and vote tallies.

+Only a majority.
+Republicans control the Senate by a 53-47 margin, meaning they could lose up to three votes and still confirm a justice, if Vice President Mike Pence were to break a 50-50 tie.

+Supreme Court nominations used to need 60 votes for confirmation if any senator objected, but McConnell changed Senate rules in 2017 to allow the confirmation of justices with 51 votes.
+He did so as Democrats threatened to filibuster Trump’s first nominee, Justice Neil Gorsuch.

 Yes.
 Republicans could vote on Trump’s nominee in what’s known as the lame-duck session that takes place after the November election and before the next Congress takes office on Jan.
 3. No matter what happens in this year’s election, Republicans are still expected be in charge of the Senate during that period.

-Note: This story has been corrected to show that Justice Brett Kavanaugh was confirmed in a 50-48 vote, not 51 to 49.